 “All the world’s a stage!”
 Participants explore Shakespeare’s world in this acting workshop that combines literature with the performing arts.
-Fun tongue twisters from Hamlet, fairy scenes from A Midsummer’s Night’s Dream, and acting games give participants a brief look at this famous playwright.
+Fun tongue twisters from Hamlet, fairy scenes from A Midsummer Night’s Dream, and acting games give participants a brief look at this famous playwright.
 Discover creative Shakespearean phrases and ease the understanding of Shakespeare’s dialogue through a trivia game and original comedic radio play based on six of Shakespeare’s works.
 (Grades 4-12)

 Incorporating visual, sound-based, and theatrical storytelling, this workshop encourages students to examine different points of view, exercise empathy, and practice adopting the perspective of others.
-Students take a highly interactive approach to exploring fictional tales and personal narrative.
+Students take a highly interactive approach to exploring fictional tales and personal narratives.
 (Grades 3-8)

 This workshop supports Essential Skill-building in: information literacy, self-advocacy, and cultural awareness.